KaJunho/strands-da-assistant/README.md

 # Install in development mode
 pip install -e .
 ```

-First, cd to strands-da-assistant/, create a python virtual environment called .venv. <br/>
-Next, follow the instructions below in **Installation section**, to install the project. <br/>
-Then, cd to strands-da-assistant/src/strands_web_ui/ , add a .env file to configure environment variables. <br/>
+Then, cd to strands-da-assistant/src/strands_web_ui/ , add a .env file to configure environment variables.
 .env should be like:
 ```bash
 aws_access_key_id = <your ak here>